Learn more about our services and COVID-19 under New and Upcoming Events

 - Pay initial account set-up fees

-- This account has FDA required testing and screening
+- This account has regulatory required testing and screening

-- There is six-month quarantine on all Directed Donor vials collected.
+- There is six-month quarantine required for all Directed Donor vials collected.
 An exit blood draw ($650) is required at least 6 months after the last collection appointment.

 - Specific paperwork, documents and a Medical Exam are required prior to initial visit.